February 2007

 My overall feeling was one of neglect, with soil erosion clearly apparent on some of the oldest estates.

-Increasing quantities of tea are now being grown in China (where it originally came to India from, via the British).
+Tea is increasingly grown in China (where it originally came to India from, via the British).

 A conservationist friend, Ansil, showed us Erivikulam National Park.

-We got a glimpse of the Nilgiri tahr , an intriguing relative of early sheep and goats (bottom right below).
+We got a glimpse of the Nilgiri tahr, an intriguing relative of early sheep and goats (bottom right below).

 Only pockets of original shola forest remain, dense canopies of its short trees shading in the stream beds.